bodowd/duckdb_rdkit/README.md

 ### Searches

 - is_exact_match(mol1, mol2) : exact structure search.
-Returns boolean
+Returns true if the two molecules are the same.
+(Chirality sensitive search is not on)
+- is_substruct(mol1, mol2)): returns true if mol2 is a substructure of mol1.

 ### Molecule conversion functions